Image: A full house enjoys 'Bach & Bachianas' at Southbank Centre's Purcell Room

 MUSIC & VISION

 Helen works as a freelance classical music consultant under the company name Appassionata Arts.
-She has over 15 years' experience curating and producing classical music recitals, talks, symposia, masterclasses, festivals and other concert series across London's major venues, including Southbank Centre's Purcell Room at Queen Elizabeth Hall, St John's Smith Square, Barbican's Milton Court Concert Hall, St Martin-in-the-Fields, St James's Piccadilly, Wigmore Hall, St Peter's Eaton Square, The Other Palace Theatre and Bolívar Hall, amongst many others.
+She has over 15 years' experience curating, producing and promoting classical music recitals, talks, symposia, masterclasses, festivals and other concert series across London's major venues, including Southbank Centre's Purcell Room at Queen Elizabeth Hall, St John's Smith Square, Barbican's Milton Court Concert Hall, St Martin-in-the-Fields, St James's Piccadilly, Wigmore Hall, St Peter's Eaton Square, The Other Palace Theatre and Bolívar Hall, amongst many others.

 Helen has engaged some of the most illustrious names and ensembles in the classical music world, such as John Williams, Chineke!, Paco Peña, Cecilia Rodrigo, Leo Brouwer, Celso Machado, Luis Gomes, Aidan Oliver, Carlos Fernández Aransay, La Grande Chapelle, Eduardo Martín, José Menor, Jesús León, Marcelo Bratke, Fernando Espí, Carlos Bonell, Morgan Szymanski, Onix, the Aquarelle Guitar Quartet, José Antonio Escobar, Christoph Denoth, and Nina Corti.
 At the same time she has also been instrumental in providing a platform for young, emerging classical musicians, and in bringing leading artists from the Luso-Hispanic world to the UK that British concert-goers would otherwise not get the chance to hear perform live.